hdrpknc/Reference-work/consume_soap.md

     * Select the Client Proxy (Service Consumer) you just built and activate it.
 > For each consumer web service you create, you will also need to create a logical port.
 A logical port allows the developer to specify the attributes of the web service call.
 For example specifying security requirements or whether the call should be synchronous or asynchronous.

-> For each consumer web service you create, you will also need to create a logical port.
-A logical port allows the developer to specify the attributes of the web service call.
-For example specifying security requirements or whether the call should be synchronous or asynchronous.

 2. **Creating the Logical Port** using Transaction SOAMANAGER
     * TA SOAMANAGER
     * Select Tab: “Service Administration” then select “Web Service Configuration”